CPC31320 Certificate III in Wall and Floor Tiling

 Eligibility/ Entry requirements

 The Training Package does not specify any entry requirements.
-However, Unity School of Education requires learners to be a minimum of 16 years of age and have at least a Certificate III level trade qualification preferably from CPC Training Package, or have at least 2 – 3 years of trade/industry experience.
+However, Unity School of Education requires learners to be a minimum of 16 years of age and have at least a Certificate III level trade qualification, preferably from the CPC Training Package, or have at least 2 – 3 years of trade/industry experience.
 It also requires learners to demonstrate they have sound Language, Literacy, and Numeracy skills (LLN).

 Recognition of prior learning & Credit Transfer